The MAPsport SHOP

 - Moscow 9* Elite (the "Ferrari")

 Moscow has several combinations of speed and stability, we've tried them all in NZ conditions.
 And the 9* Elite comes up trumps - rivalling the Silva Jet!
-If you can read while running you'll appreciate this needle, it's superb.
-LH and RH thumb versions.
+If you can read while running you'll appreciate the steadiness of this needle, it's superb.
+LH and RH thumb versions, or baseplate or wrist.
 Hole to attach Moscow magnifier.
 As we balance the discount against the exchange rate we've been able to trim the price down to $108.

 - Left Thumb, Right Thumb, Hand or Wrist Available

-A cool feature of the Moscow range is that all capsules (where the needle is) are interchangeable with the bases.
-As well as the boyscout-style baseplate and the orienteering-style thumbie, you can get a wrist holder which may suit mountain-bikers and adventure racers.
+A cool feature of the Moscow range is that all capsules (the needle housing) are interchangeable with the bases.
+As well as the boyscout-style baseplate and the orienteering-style thumbie, you can get a wrist holder which is a boon for mountain-bikers and adventure racers.
 The capsule of your choice will fit.
-The price of the base is built-in to our prices, and extra bases just $15.
+The price of the base is built-in to our prices, and extra bases just $16.
 Here are instructions to swap capsules including turning a LH thumbie into a RH one!

 SUUNTO ORIENTEERING COMPASSES